"The benefits of studying abroad are almost endless." -Michelle Obama

 When travelling to an English-speaking country your grammar will be challenged, your vocabulary will grow, and your speaking skills will be tested.

-No matter what strategies you have used in the past to learn English in your country of origin you will find that living or staying some months in the UK will be the most rewarding and beneficial experience.
+No matter what strategies you have used in the past to learn English online or in your country of origin you will find that living or staying some months in the UK will be the most rewarding and beneficial experience.
 An English learner will benefit from full immersion which is something that can never be compared to the education that is designed by educators teaching English for students in a conventional classroom.

 So, what are you waiting for ESL students?
 Get your visa, if need be, and book your flight to get ready for the language learning experience of a lifetime!